 In this subchapter, various definitions of smart grids in German literature will be unpacked.
 The first smart grids activities were bundled under the umbrella of the German government's "E-Energy - ICT-based energy system of the future" funding initiative back in 2013.
-It was this funding programme, that first connected the smart grid concept with that of a digitalised energy system.
-While it is relatively easy to pin down a definition of smart grids, it is difficult to summarize everything that makes up a smart grid in a few sentences.
+It was this funding programme, that first connected the smart grid concept with that of a digitalised energy system.7 While it is relatively easy to pin down a definition of smart grids, it is difficult to summarize everything that makes up a smart grid in a few sentences.
 An initial definition was put forward by the Federal Network Agency (BNetzA) during the nascent stages of the development of this concept:

-"The conventional electricity grid will become a smart grid by being updated with communication, metering, control, regulation and automation technology and IT components."8 have evolved since then and more coherent definitions of smart grids emerged in the German discussions:
+"The conventional electricity grid will become a smart grid by being updated with communication, metering, control, regulation and automation technology and IT components."8 From this definition it becomes evident, that in order to deal with the significant changes to power grids due to the energy transition, ICT are key.
+However, things have evolved since then and more coherent definitions of smart grids emerged in the German discussions: